-VDOT's ancillary structure inspection procedures and requirements are detailed in VDOT's current Instructional and Informational Memoranda IIM-S&B-82 and IIM-S&B-90, and VDOT's "Traffic Ancillary Structures Inventory and Inspection Manual."
+VDOT's ancillary structure inspection procedures and requirements are detailed in VDOT's current Instructional and Informational Memoranda IIM-S&B-90, and VDOT's "Traffic Ancillary Structures Inventory and Inspection Manual."

 Tunnel Inspection: In August 2015, FHWA issued the National Tunnel Inspection Standards (NTIS), after which VDOT's Structure and Bridge Division created a tunnel inspection program to implement the NTIS in Virginia.
 Inspectors use condition states for structural, civil, and functional system elements as defined in FHWA Publication No. FHWA-HIF-15-006, Specifications for the National Tunnel Inventory, to describe each existing tunnel.
 As detailed previously, these condition ratings are based on FHWA criteria.
 The condition assessments of the structures are performed by qualified inspectors and all assessments are performed in accordance with the NTIS as well as VDOT's policies and procedures.
 VDOT's inspection procedures and requirements are detailed in VDOT's current Instructional and Informational Memorandum IIM-S&B-97 and in tunnel specific procedures.
 NTI tunnels owned by other Virginia entities (localities, toll authorities, etc.) must follow the minimum requirements for tunnel safety inspection established by the NTIS.
-Tunnel inspections were performed for six tunnels in FY2021.
+Tunnel inspections were performed for seven tunnels in FY2022.
 Two consultant contracts for tunnel engineering have been used to perform tunnel inspections for VDOT maintained tunnels.
 Quality Control (QC) and Quality Assurance (QA) for tunnel inspection are described in Instructional and Informational Memorandum IIM-S&B-98.

 Inspection Program Delivery and Costs: The structure safety inspection program provides the data for most of Virginia's maintenance and bridge management decisions.
-In FY2021, VDOT inspected 11,421 bridges and culverts at an expense of \$27.9 million, utilizing in-house inspection staff and consultant contracts.
-Also, VDOT inspected 9,719 ancillary structures at an expense of \$11.6 million.
+In FY2022, VDOT inspected 9,575 bridges and culverts at an expense of \$33.6 million, utilizing in-house inspection staff and consultant contracts.
+Also, VDOT inspected 5,678 ancillary structures at an expense of \$7.9 million.

 VDOT also uses consultants to perform inspections on ancillary structures.
-There are a total of 22 consultant contracts: nine for combined bridge, large culvert and ancillary inspection, nine for bridge and large culvert inspection, one statewide underwater inspection contract; and two contracts for load rating.
+There are a total of 12 consultant contracts: eight statewide, two district specific and two regional, all providing combined bridge, underwater, large culvert, and ancillary inspection, as well as load rating services.
 Table 4-4 shows VDOT's inspection practices for inspection frequency compared to the NBIS.
 Table 4-5 shows the number of bridge, large culvert and ancillary structure inspections conducted by each district.